-As the only comprehensive cancer center with an NCI designation based in northern New England, NCCC is committed to providing access to research-based care, advanced technologies, and clinical trials for patients throughout the area.
+As the only comprehensive cancer center with an NCI designation based in northern New England, DCC is committed to providing access to research-based care, advanced technologies, and clinical trials for patients throughout the area.

-Research Programs at NCCC
+Research Programs at DCC

 The center’s 126 investigators advance cancer science in four program areas: cancer population science, cancer biology and therapeutics, translational engineering in cancer, and immunology and cancer immunotherapy.
 Cancer research represents a majority ($50 million annually) of all peer-reviewed research in the Geisel School of Medicine at Dartmouth and leads clinical trial enrollment across Dartmouth-Hitchcock Health’s member organizations.